cperryk/cperryk.github.io/cuny/rates.markdown

 `PercentChange = ((B - A) / A) * 100`

 What's weird about rate of change is that unlike other rates, it can be negative, because the CHANGE could be negative.

+### Example ###

+Let's say that the homicide count for one year was 100.
+For the next year, it was 150.

+Change = 150 - 100 = **50**.

+RateOfChange = 50 / 100 = **0.5**.

+So the rate of change was 0.5, or 50%.
+In other words, for every homicide of the first year, there was 0.5 additional homicides the second year.